South Carolina DOT Number

 Say that you plan on using your commercial vehicle outside of South Carolina.
 That means you will need to register an interstate DOT SC Number.
 If you need to do so, please contact our organization.
 Our DOT experts can update your MCS-150 and number information.
 This way, the DOT SC Number will position you to operate interstate instead of intrastate.

-Will I Receive a Notification That Verifies I Have an Intrastate USDOT #?
+Will I Receive a Notification That Verifies I Have an Intrastate USDOT Number?

 Questions About SCDOT Registration?
 Contact Us Now